UmlsBERT: Clinical Domain Knowledge Augmentation of Contextual Embeddings Using the Unified Medical Language System Metathesaurus: Related Work

-Traditional word embedding methods such as word2vec \cite{mikolov2013distributed} and FastText \cite{FastText} produce a constant context-independent vector representation for each word.
-Therefore, they cannot distinguish between the different meanings that a word might have in a given context.

-In \cite{peters-etal-2018-deep}, contextualized word embeddings were introduced in a bidirectional language model (ELMo).
+In \citep{peters-etal-2018-deep}, contextualized word embeddings were introduced in a bidirectional language model (ELMo).
 This allowed the model to change the embedding of a word based on its imputed meaning, which was derived from the surrounding context.
-It enabled the model to achieve state of the art results in different NLP tasks.
-Subsequently, \cite{Devlin2019BERTPO} proposed the Bidirectional Encoder Representations from Transformers (BERT) which used bidirectional transformers \cite{Vaswani2017AttentionIA} to create context-dependent representations that led to further performance improvements.
-For both models, pre-training was done on massive corpora and the produced context-sensitive embeddings can be used for downstream tasks.
-Furthermore, the BERT model can be further fine-tuned for a downstream task by being integrated to a task-specific architecture.
+Subsequently, \citep{Devlin2019BERTPO} proposed the Bidirectional Encoder Representations from Transformers (BERT) which used bidirectional transformers \citep{Vaswani2017AttentionIA} to create context-dependent representations.
+For both models, pre-training is done on massive corpora and the context-sensitive embeddings can be used for downstream tasks.

-Other approaches tried to enhance the BERT architecture by injecting external knowledge from a knowledge base.
-Sense-BERT \cite{Levine2020SenseBERTDS} is pre-trained to predict the supersenses (semantic class) of each word by incorporating lexical semantics (from the lexical database WordNet \cite{wordnet}) into the model's pre-training objective and by adding supersense information to the input embedding.
-GlossBERT \cite{glossbert} focused on improving word sense disambiguation by using context-gloss pairs on the standard sentence-pair classification task of a BERT model.
-Finally, LiBERT \cite{Lauscher2019InformingUP} uses the synonyms and direct hyponym-hypernym pairs knowledge to improve its performance by creating an additional task in the pre-training phase of the model for recognizing a semantic relation between an encoded word pair.
+Other approaches enhance the BERT's performance by injecting external knowledge from a knowledge base.
+Sense-BERT \citep{Levine2020SenseBERTDS} is pre-trained to predict the supersenses (semantic class) of each word by incorporating lexical semantics (from the lexical database WordNet \citep{wordnet}) into the model's pre-training objective and by adding supersense information to the input embedding.
+In addition, GlossBERT \citep{glossbert} focuses on improving word sense disambiguation by using context-gloss pairs on the sentence-pair classification task of a BERT model.